Job Submission and Control

 As a natural consequence of backfilling into any trapped resources - you may see small time, memory and core request jobs with a lower priority running before your own with a higher priority.
 This is because they are small enough to utilize the trapped resource before the job trapping those resources is finished.
 This is not unfair and it would be inefficient and irresponsible for us to intentionally block a job from running simply because the priority is lower than a larger job that won’t fit in that trapped resource.

-Job Submission / Control on ShARC
+Job Submission / Control on Stanage & Bessemer

 Tip